Civale dominates for 9th win, Indians blank Mariners 7-0

 José Ramírez's run-scoring single put Cleveland up 4-0 in the second.

 Bradley, who was recalled from the minors last week, continued his hot start by connecting for his second homer in 11 at-bats.
-He later added an RBI single and is batting .462 (6 for 13) with six RBIs in six games since being called up.
+He later added an RBI single and has six RBIs in six games.

-“All those starry-eyed moments are gone,” he said.
-“I see myself as one of these big leaguers now.
-It’s not like, ‘Oh my God, this is my first time’ anymore.
-It’s just, ‘Now it’s time to put my head down and work.’”

-Bradley didn’t make the opening day roster despite outplaying Jake Bauers, who was designated for assignment by the club last week and traded to Seattle on Thursday.
+He didn't make the opening-day roster despite outplaying Jake Bauers, who was designated for assignment by the club last week and traded to Seattle on Thursday.

 Quickly back in Cleveland, Bauers went 0 for 3.